 Assumptions in Game Theory

 As with any concept in economics, there is the assumption of rationality.
 There is also an assumption of maximization.
-It is assumed that players within the game are rational and will strive to maximize their payoffs in the game.
-When examining games that are already set up, it is assumed on your behalf that the payouts listed include the sum of all payoffs associated with that outcome.
+It is assumed that players in the game are rational and will strive to maximize their payoffs in the game.
+When examining the games that are already set up, it is assumed, on your behalf, that the payouts list include the sum of all payoffs associated with that outcome.
 This will exclude any "what if" questions that may arise.
 The number of players in a game can theoretically be infinite, but most games will be put into the context of two players.
 One of the simplest games is a sequential game involving two players.

 Solving Sequential Games Using Backward Induction:

-Below is a simple sequential game between two players.
-The labels with Player 1 and Player 2 within them are the information sets for players one or two, respectively.
+In the section below is a simple sequential game between two players.
+The labels with Player 1 and Player 2 within them are the information sets for players one and two, respectively.
 The numbers in the parentheses at the bottom of the tree are the payoffs at each respective point.
 The game is also sequential, so Player 1 makes the first decision (left or right) and Player 2 makes its decision after Player 1 (up or down).

 Backward induction, like all game theory, uses the assumptions of rationality and maximization, meaning that Player 2 will maximize his payoff in any given situation.
 At either information set, we have two choices, four in all.
 By eliminating the choices that Player 2 will not choose, we can narrow down our tree.
 In this way, we will bold the lines that maximize the player's payoff at the given information set.

 After this reduction, Player 1 can maximize its payoffs now that Player 2's choices are made known.
 The result is an equilibrium found by backward induction of Player 1 choosing "right" and Player 2 choosing "up."
-Below is the solution to the game with the equilibrium path in bold.
+Below is the solution to the game with the equilibrium bold path.

 For example, one could easily set up a game similar to the one above using companies as the players.
 This game could include product release scenarios.
 If Company 1 wanted to release a product, what might Company 2 do in response?
 Will Company 2 release a similar competing product?
 By forecasting sales of this new product in different scenarios, we can set up a game to predict how events might unfold.
 Below is an example of how one might model such a game.